Khan/wonder-blocks/packages/wonder-blocks-clickable/components/clickable.md

 ### Creating a Clickable component

-You can make custom components Clickable by returning them in a function of the Clickable child.
+You can make custom components `Clickable` by returning them in a function of the `Clickable` child.
 The eventState parameter the function takes allows access to states pressed, hovered and clicked, which you may use to create custom styles.

+Clickable has a default focus ring style built-in.
+If you are creating your own custom focus ring it should be disabled using by setting `hideDefaultFocusRing={true}` in the props passed to `Clickable`.

 ```jsx
 import {StyleSheet} from "aphrodite";